-The manufacturing process of the hand-forged knives revolves around this same principle.
+The manufacturing process of hand-forged knives revolves around this same principle.
 Anyone who knows little about an anvil would understand the basic processes involved in forging.
 Thus, a hand-forged knife follows just about the same simple processes.

 You finish by adding a fitting handle to your new knife and sharpening the blade to make it ready for slicing.

-Benefits of Hand Forged Knives
+Benefits of Hand-Forged Knives

 Although the quality of the blade depends on the blacksmith’s dexterity, it does have its innate beneficial attributes.
 That said, here are some other benefits of excellent Hand Forged Knives.

 One of the foremost benefits of a hand-forged knife is unrivaled toughness.
 This feature is normally attributed to the enhanced grain flow that helps to prevent cracks and breaks due to stress.
 Thanks to the construction, these knives retain their edge for longer.

 Unlike the one-directional grain flow of machined forged knives, hand-forged blades have an irregular but uniform pattern of flow.
 This improves the quality of the metal and its ability to withstand wear and bends over a long period.